-When going into the study of agriculture, you need to first decide what type of agriculture you want to study.
-An international student who wants to work with horses does not want to earn a degree in agricultural production operations, whereas a student wanting to be a nutritionist is not going to want to earn a degree in plant sciences.
+When beginning your studies in agriculture, you first need to decide what type of agriculture you want to study.
+An international student who wants to work with horses does not want to earn a degree in agricultural production operations, whereas a student who wants to be a nutritionist is not going to want to earn a degree in plant sciences.
 A better choice for this student would be food science and technology.

 When choosing a specific field in the study of agriculture, it is best to think backwards.
 You need to look at what type of agriculture you want to major in and then determine where to study.

-If you choose a major in agriculture, you’ll typically have to narrow it down further.
+Once you choose to major in agriculture, you’ll typically have to narrow it down further.
 International students can choose from options such as: